gilbertlei/gilbertlei.github.io/_posts/2019-02-12-git-basics.md

 `git add .`
 `git commit -a -m "MESSAGE"`
 `git push`
+* For a branch that has been pushed and merged into master, you can delete it:
+`git branch -d BRANCH_NAME`

 Other useful branching command:
 `git log --oneline --decorate`  # check where the branch pointers are pointing